AdamTuraj/Hackboard/README.md

 ## License

-Hackclub is licensed under the GNU General Public License.
+Hackboard is licensed under the GNU General Public License.
 See the full license text in [LICENSE](LICENSE).